marcus-grant/notes/pcde-module10-content.md

 5. Screenshot of a web browser to show that you have navigated to the URL of `http://localhost:8080` and the `Hello World - my first Docker Image!` message is displayed

+## Discussion 10.2: Swagger vs. Postman

+### Introduction

+In this module, you have learned about Swagger and Postman, two tools used for API management and communication.
+As you learned, Swagger is an interface documentation tool that facilitates API communication between machines.
+Postman is another popular tool that is used for API testing and communicating using HTTP requests.

+Consider that you are asked by your manager to recommend a tool to be used by your organization for API management and communication.
+Evaluate both tools, Swagger and Postman, to determine which tool you would recommend.

+Below are some additional resources for you to review to compare Swagger and Postman:

+* [Postman vs SwaggerHub][post-v-swagger-trustradius]
+* [What is the difference between postman & swagger?][diff-between-postman-swagger]
+* [Compare Postman and SwaggerHub][postman-swagger-compare-g2]

+You are encouraged to conduct additional research on your own to delve deeper into these tools and learn more about their uses.

+### Discussion Prompt

+Once you have explored both [Postman][postman-zk] and [Swagger][swagger-zk] in greater depth, craft an argument to your manager to describe which tool you would recommend for your organization to use.
+Be sure to describe your reasoning in detail.
+*What are the benefits of using the tool that you have recommended?*
+*Why did you choose it over the alternative?*

+Read the statements posted by your peers and consider their reasoning for choosing the tool that they selected.
+Engage with them by responding with thoughtful comments and questions to deepen the discussion.

+**Suggested Time:** 60 minutes

+**Suggested Length:** 200-250 words

+This is a required activity and will count toward course completion.

+### Discussion Contribution

+I've worked a lot with APIs in my current line of work, which is front end software engineering.
+It involves a lot of communication between the client (my work) and the servers that supply it with the data it needs to display and make interactive.
+That means I've used several API testing tools, including Postman and Swagger *(to a lesser degree)*.
+Personally, I find Postman much more useful for my needs, probably because I'm consuming APIs more than I'm creating them, as Swagger is a lot more focused on Documentation.
+So here are the reasons I'm recommending Postman.

+#### Postman is more intuitive

+I find Postman to be much more intuitive than Swagger.
+All the information I need is right there in the UI, making discoverability of its features easier.
+I will say though,
+you often don't need a lot of the features Postman provides, so it can feel a bit bloated at times navigating its UI.
+But for large teams that might be necessary.

+#### Collaboration

+As previously hinted,
+although Postman can have a very complex UI, it does contain most features you and a large team might need.
+You can store, save, document, and modify API calls, very easily between team members.

+#### Testing

+Postman is perhaps best when used to test an API.
+The UI offers many tools to test an API, including the ability to create automated tests for the API, and defining variables to alter the parameters of a request.

+#### Documentation

+Although Swagger is a better documentation tool, Postman does have some documentation features.
+You can export your API calls to various formats that can then be used to document your API.
+You can even have code snippets generated to make the API calls you need.

+## Knowledge Check 10.4: Localhost

+* Q1: Which of the following can be used to connect to your own computer for networking purposes?
+  * **(Correct)** `localhost`
+* Q2: What is the private IPv4 IP address that the localhost resolves to?
+  * **(Correct)** `127.0.0.1`
+* Q3: Which of the following is one of the uses of localhost?
+  * **(Correct)** Application testing
+* Q4: In the IP Address `127.0.0.1` which numbers are reserved by the TCP/IP for loopback?
+  * **(Correct)** 127
+* Q5: Wha tis the private IPv6 IP address that the localhost resolves to?
+  * **(Correct)** `::1`

+## Try-It Activity 10.1: Writing Requests in Postman

+### How can you use Postman to test your APIs?

+Postman allows for creating and modifying REST HTTP requests to be run against any endpoint on the internet, or local network.
+With easy UI elements for modifying things like headers, request line parameters, and payload body, this becomes a lot easier.
+Then its many ways to view the response in an easy to read format, it's easy to evaluate the response and make changes to the request.
+And accumulating various kinds of requests in their storage system, you can also come back later and verify that the API works as expected.

+### What are the advantages/disadvantages of using Postman for testing?

+It's a fairly comprehensive UI tool.
+That means there's less reading of documentation to make it do what you need it to.
+Doing this by the terminal or some scratch software you wrote is not as easy.
+And the way the UI is designed adding parameters, headers, tokens, etc. is a lot faster and easier than most other methods to test a REST API.

+Where Postman can get frustrating is just how complex the UI is.
+Sometimes you just need to make a simple request and get a simple response.
+All the steps involved in making a request in Postman can be a bit much.

+### What are some utilities in Postman that can help you in building and managing APIs?

+Postman allows creation of mock API servers to test functionality without an actually implemented API server.
+This can be great if you have some ideas for API endpoints but want to see in isolation how that behaves before spending a ton of time implementing it.
+Postman scripts also enables automation of API testing.

 ## References

 ### Web Links

+* [Postman vs. SwaggerHub (from TrustRadius.com)][post-v-swagger-trustradius]
+* [What is the difference between postman & swagger?][diff-between-postman-swagger]
+* [Compare Postman and SwaggerHub][postman-swagger-compare-g2]

 <!-- Hidden References -->
+[post-v-swagger-trustradius]: https://www.trustradius.com/compare-products/postman-vs-swaggerhub "Postman vs. SwaggerHub (from TrustRadius.com)"
+[diff-between-postman-swagger]: https://www.quora.com/What-is-the-difference-between-postman-and-swagger-tool "What is the difference between postman & swagger?"
+[postman-swagger-compare-g2]: https://www.g2.com/compare/postman-vs-swaggerhub "Compare Postman and SwaggerHub"

 ### Note Links